 And it’s seen in the way we care for the farm, and the types of diversification projects we support.

-Traditional farm activities of raising and marketing livestock and produce are being carried out as near to organically as possible, using ‘green manures’, plant based fertilizers, our own animal manure (returning nutrients to our soils), companion planting, and natural pest control, instead of commercial fertilizers, pesticides and herbicides.
-We allow margins to go wild, and are transforming our grass fields, one by one, into mixed species meadow to support our resident wildlife, and encourage more to take up residence here.
-We work with techniques learned from our readings into regenerative agriculture, agroecology, and permaculture – mixing and matching tools to suit our mixed terrain and our long term goals.
-Our diversification projects – like the planned wool mill – are designed to support our farm’s long term viability, without impinging on our farm’s health or annual life cycles.
+Traditional farm activities of raising and marketing livestock and produce are being carried out as near to organically as possible, using ‘green manures’, plant based fertilizers, our own animal manure and wool (returning nutrients to our soils), companion planting, and natural pest control, instead of commercial fertilizers, pesticides and herbicides.
+We allow margins to go wild, and are transforming our grass fields, one by one, into mixed species meadows to support our livestock and our resident wildlife.
+We work with techniques learned from hands-on experience, and our research into regenerative agriculture, agroecology, and permaculture – mixing and matching tools to suit our mixed terrain and our long term goals.
+Our diversification projects – like supporting Highland Wool CIC – are designed to support our farm’s long term viability, without impinging on our farm’s health or annual life cycles.

 Our success at these balancing acts, at achieving our goals, will be measured by the health of our soils, woodlands, and animals, by the abundance of wildlife that has come to share The Hirsel with us, the ability of the farm to support us… and in the desire of future generations to work and protect the The Hirsel long after we are gone.